Moosemorals/Calculator/README.md

 computer](http://users.ece.cmu.edu/~koopman/stack_computers/sec3_2.html) and
 programming in Forth) but there are still bits I'm working out.

+I don't know when to compile the code (each time the button is pressed, when the program starts, or once and cache the compiled version somewhere), how to store the code (which depends on the answer to the previous question), and what to do about libraries and dependency (for example, once I've written a factorial function, I want to be able to access it from other functions).

 Ah, well.
 It's a hobby, I guess.